Martin Hockey's End to End Walk: Land's End to John O'Groats

 The South West Coast Path Guide (South West Coast Path Association, annually): up to date and includes details of accommodation.

-Cornwall Coast Path: Bude to Falmouth by Edith Schofield (Trailblazer, 2006): I found the detailed sketch maps very useful, even though I was walking in the "wrong" direction.
-(I used the previous edition, which only covered Padstow to Falmouth.)
+Cornwall Coast Path - Bude to Plymouth by Edith Schofield and others (Trailblazer, 2012): I found the detailed sketch maps very useful, even though I was walking in the "wrong" direction.
+(I used an earlier edition, which only covered Padstow to Falmouth.)
+There is now also a Trailblazer guide to the North Devon section from Minehead to Bude: Exmoor & North Devon Coast Path, South West Coast Path Part 1 by Henry Stedman (2012).

 Macmillan Way West (Macmillan Way Association, 2001) and supplements: field by field guide, but written for those walking from east to west.
 Obtainable from http://www.macmillanway.org.

-Heart of England Way (Recreational Path Guides) by Richard Sale (Aurum Press, 1998): includes OS strip maps.
-Hard to track down.
+Heart of England Way (Sigma Leisure, 2011).
+I used an older guide, Heart of England Way (Recreational Path Guides) by Richard Sale (Aurum Press, 1998), which includes OS strip maps, now hard to track down.

-The Pennine Way: A Practical Guide for Walkers by Martin Collins (Cicerone, 2003): includes OS strip maps.
-I heard some moans about the National Trail Guides (Pennine Way South and Pennine Way North), its main and less compact competitor.
-The new Trailblazer guide (The Pennine Way by Carter and de la Biliere) came out too late for me to use, but seems better than both.
+The Pennine Way by Paddy Dillon (Cicerone, 2010), earlier edition by Martin Collins: includes OS strip maps.
+I heard some moans about the previous 2 volume National Trail Guide, its main and less compact competitor, now replaced by the single volume Pennine Way (Aurum Press, 2012).
+The Trailblazer guide (Pennine Way by Keith Carter, new edition 2014) came out too late for me to use, but seems better than both.

-Scottish Hill Tracks: Walking Guidebook to Long Distance Walking Routes on Tracks and Rights of Way in Scotland (Scottish Rights of Way Society, 2004): indispensable for long distance walking in Scotland.
+Scottish Hill Tracks (Scottish Rights of Way Society, 2012): indispensable for long distance walking in Scotland.

 Maps